2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 On the one hand, when composed of bitcoiners, a community can allow its members to exchange and share information with each other.
 Mutual aid is thus generally at its core, allowing everyone to accelerate their learning.

-This makes particular sense in the case of Bitcoin, given its complexity.
+This is particularly true in the case of Bitcoin, given its complexity.

 In parallel, a community of bitcoiners can also enable peer-to-peer building.
-This is how multiple meaningful initiatives and projects are born, built and developed.
+This is how multiple meaningful initiatives and projects are conceived, developed, and implemented.

 ####

-On the other hand, a Bitcoin community can also have more open goals; especially with the goal of educating people as much as possible about:
+On the other hand, a Bitcoin community can also have more open goals, especially to educate people as much as possible about:

-1. what bitcoin is;
+1. What Bitcoin is.

-2. how it works;
+2. How it works.

-3. what it brings to our society;
+3. What it brings to our society.

-4. the unfounded and/or misleading nonsense that some personalities and media try to spread;
+4. The unfounded and/or misleading nonsense that some personalities and media try to spread.

-5. its key differences from other cryptocurrencies.
+5. Its key differences from other cryptocurrencies.

 ![image](assets/fr/02.webp)

 Gradually building the first citadels of tomorrow's world, **Bitcoin communities around the world stand as a particularly relevant bulwark against attempts at disinformation and/or censorship in some countries**.
 In parallel, **they create fertile ground for teaching the fundamentals of Bitcoin**; enabling anyone who has not yet understood it to have, when they are ready, the contacts and resources to imagine a new world.

-Furthermore, **because Bitcoin is inclusive, it seems to be the role of a community to empower and educate all future bitcoiners on the fundamentals of Bitcoin**; including the most reluctant.
+Furthermore, **because Bitcoin is inclusive, the role of the community is to empower and educate all future Bitcoiners on the fundamentals of Bitcoin**, including those who are the most reluctant.

 ####

 Although we will discuss this topic in more detail later in the course, it is still important to state right now that **a community can exist entirely digitally**.
-Therefore, a Telegram group "Bitcoin London," a Facebook group "Bitcoin Berlin," a Discord server "Bitcoin Madrid," or an email distribution list "Bitcoin France" constitute, entirely digitally, communities.
+Therefore, a Telegram group, such as "Bitcoin London," a Facebook group, like "Bitcoin Berlin," a Discord server, like "Bitcoin Madrid," or an email distribution list, like "Bitcoin France," constitute entirely digital communities.
 This means that **a community does not technically need physical meetings to exist, progress and develop its projects.
 Its goal remains, however, to share, build and educate**.

 ### Why create a meet-up?